 This applies to the fitness industry as well.
 The number of exercises and movements are generally finite.
-Despite that, there are endless ways to use what is already there and combine them differently.
-The active aging and boomer adult population is highly affluent and growing, but few fitness professionals are innovating and using what is already there to reach this market.
+Despite that, there are endless ways to use what is already there and combine them differently for different target markets.
+The active aging and baby boomer adult population is highly affluent and growing, but few fitness professionals are innovating and using what is already there to reach the active aging market.

 Trainers can alter or combine moves, creating a new experience for active aging and baby boomer fitness enthusiasts.
 Concepts that work for higher-level athletes can be modified to be safe and effective for non-athletes.